COMMUNITY COLLEGE CAPITAL PROJECTS

 (d) "Maintenance" is defined as the renovation, restoration, repair, or replacement of any college district facilities system, or component part of such a system.
 Maintenance is distinguished from remodeling by the fact that it does not add to the value of the property or prolong the life of the property, but merely keeps the property in an operating condition over the useful life for which the property was acquired.
 Facilities systems include, but are not limited to, water systems, sewer and drainage systems, HVAC systems, light systems, road systems, electrical systems, carpets, floors, roofs, walkways, and parking lots;

-(e) "Equipment" is defined as tangible personal property of a non-consumable nature, with a useful life of more than one year and a cost exceeding a dollar amount to be specified by the Department;
+(e) "Equipment" is defined as tangible personal property of a non-consumable nature, with a useful life of more than one year and a cost exceeding a dollar amount to be specified by the Office;

 (f) ADA projects is defined as new construction, remodeling, maintenance or equipment needed to meet the requirements of the American with Disabilities Act as defined in Public Law 101-336;